jsommers/switchyard/documentation/advanced_api.rst

    A key limitation of Switchyard, currently, is that arbitrary values for core protocol number enumerations (in particular, ``EtherType`` and ``IPProtocol``) cannot be dynamically added and/or modified because Python's ``enum`` types are constant once created.
 This makes it impossible, at present, to use *arbitrary* protocol numbers for new layer 3 or 4 protocols and packet header types.
 This will be changed in a future version of Switchyard.
 In the meantime, a workaround is to use an existing protocol number which is not used in the next header map.
 For example, if you are implementing a routing protocol on top of IPv4, you could use ``IPProtocol.OSPF`` as the protocol number for your (non-OSPF) protocol since Switchyard does not have any current mapping between that protocol number and a packet header class.

-Building on the previous example with ``UDPPing``, if we add *one* line of code to, in a sense, *register* a particular UDP destination port as being associated with the ``UDPPing`` protocol, the final couple bytes can get properly interpreted and deserialized into the right packet header (notice the first line of code, which is the *only* difference with the previous example):
+Building on the previous example with ``UDPPing``, if we add *two* lines of code to specify that the destination port should be used as a key to look up the correct next header in a packet, and to *register* a particular UDP destination port as being associated with the ``UDPPing`` protocol, the final couple bytes can get properly interpreted and deserialized into the right packet header (notice the first line of code, which is the *only* difference with the previous example):

 .. literalinclude:: code/udpappheader.py
    :language: python
-   :lines: 60-70
+   :lines: 60-71
    :dedent: 4

 Here is the output, showing